Xevion/processing-projects/README.md

 Once I have a moment, I intend to add GIFs showing them in action (as currently this repository is very boring).

+A small reminder about everything in this repository: these are all rendering real-time and built using Python to take a peek through the keyhole of visual algorithms.
+They aren't really intended to be a perfect reflection of Python nor my abilities.

+Regardless, I hope you enjoy viewing them, I certainly enjoyed creating and learning about them during school and after hours.

 ## Current Projects

 - [Mazes](./mazes/README.md)